-As part of a new Artown event, children from the local Boys and Girls Club and the Big Brothers & Big Sisters program will gather in the Model Courtroom of The National Judicial College during two days in July to hear local judges read and discuss Sonia Sotomayor’s books about her journey from the housing projects of New York to the bench of the U.S. Supreme Court.
+As part of a new Artown event, children from the local Boys and Girls Club and the Big Brothers & Big Sisters program will gather in the Model Courtroom of The National Judicial College during two days in July to hear local judges read and discuss Sonia Sotomayor’s books about her journey from the housing projects of New York to the bench of the Supreme Court of the United States.

 The goal of this outreach effort is to strengthen democracy and the rule of law by teaching children about civic rights and responsibilities.
 The Reading & Robes program features judges in their robes reading aloud from culturally diverse books with themes of justice, fairness and the law.

 For security purposes, media are asked to call/email in advance if they plan to cover either event.

 When: Monday, July 8, 10 a.m. to noon, and Saturday, July 13, 1 p.m. to 2:30 p.m.

 Where: National Judicial College, on the UNR campus at the intersection of Evans Ave. & Jodi Drive